Poland's president becomes the latest leader to visit Donald Trump as allies eye a possible return

 Many Trump allies in the House are fiercely opposed to aiding Ukraine, even as the country warns that it is struggling amid a fresh Russian offensive.
 Trump has said he might be open to aid in the form of a loan.

-Like Cameron, Duda's efforts to push the U.S. to approve additional aid put him in common cause with Biden, who has struggled for six months to unlock additional congressional funding.

-One area where Trump and Duda agree when it comes to the conflict are their efforts to push NATO members to increase their defense spending.
+One area where Trump and Duda agree when it comes to the conflict is a desire to push NATO members to increase their defense spending.
 Duda has called on fellow members of the alliance to raise their spending to 3% of gross domestic product as Russia continues its invasion of Ukraine.
 That would represent a significant increase from the current commitment of 2% by 2024.

 In February, Trump went even further, recounting that he'd once told leaders that he would "encourage" Russia to "do whatever the hell they want" to members that are — in his words — "delinquent."